grafana/tempo/docs/tempo/website/operations/polling.md

 an entry for every block and compacted block for that tenant.
 This is done once every `blocklist_poll` duration.

 All other compactors and all queriers then rely on downloading this file, unzipping it and using the contained list.
-Again this is done once every `blocklist_poll` duration.
+Again, this is done once every `blocklist_poll` duration.

 > **NOTE** It is important that the querier `blocklist_poll` duration is greater than or equal to the compactor `blocklist_poll` duration.
 Otherwise a querier may not correctly check all assigned blocks and incorrectly return 404.